-The Upwork Microapps for Citrix Workspace help users save time with direct access to many of Upwork's features and tools.
+The Upwork Microapps for Citrix Workspace can help you save time and effort by giving you direct access to many of Upwork's features right in your company's workspace.

 What is Citrix Workspace?

 Citrix Workspace is an app that allows users to access multiple computers, files, apps, and services from a single unified interface.
 By adding Upwork to your Citrix Workspace, you can reduce context switching for users and eliminate the need to visit the Upwork platform for many routine tasks.

 Citrix Workspace and their integrated microapps provide users with a streamlined work experience and user interface.
 It works to:

 - Make essential systems and applications directly accessible from a user’s own workspace

 These prerequisites assume that the administrator will be a part of the Upwork integration setup of the organization.
 This Upwork admin account must have full read privileges for user information.

 After you set up this integration with Upwork, you will need these artifacts to add the integration in Citrix Workspace Microapps, specifically the following list of parameters for setting up OAuth integration:

 - BASE URL: https://www.upwork.com/api/

 - CLIENT ID: The client ID is the string representing client registration information unique to the authorization server